-Let’s be honest: most of us are livid that 84 people on this island were so disgusted by menstruation, that they felt the need to complain about a Tampax commercial.
+Let’s be honest: most of us are livid that 84 people on this island were so disgusted by menstruation, that they felt the need to complain about a Tampax commercial which aired last year (here's the link in case you missed it).
 When the ad first aired, I was impressed with its openness and enthusiasm.
 When it was pulled, we all had the rare opportunity to hop in a time machine and witness an Ireland of the past, held firmly under the thumb of the Catholic Church.

 I have to say, this scared me.
 To think that there are still some little girls growing up in a home where their cartel of pads are transported in secret from shopping bags and hidden gingerly in the hotpress to ensure that no male family member will ever find the stash.